 Second Phase of Environmental Compliance Fee Increase The Environmental Compliance Fee will increase by an additional $3.23, bringing the total change since Oct.
 1 to $6.47.

-New Payment Provider and Easier Ways to Pay A new payment processing system is planned to make paying your bill faster with more flexibility.
+New Payment Provider and Easier Ways to Pay We are switching to a new payment processing system on April 15.

 Summer 2026